Real Estate and Property Law

-Many facets of the law come into play within CVDL‘s real estate practice.
+Many facets of the law come into play within CVDL‘s real estate and property law practice.

 Local zoning and land use issues require a thorough knowledge of city codes and internal procedures.
 Environmental liability is a risk that can be mitigated significantly with proper investigation and documentation.